 Analyzing energy systems and technologies and the related economic and environmental impacts

-Economy-wide models are powerful tools in assessing the economic and environmental impacts of changes in resource abundance, technology, and policy.
-For example, we study the impact of
+Economy-wide models are powerful tools to assess the economic and environmental impacts of changes in resource abundance, technology, and policy.
+Our teams study the impact of:

 Energy Efficiency

-RTI International’s work in energy efficiency ranges from assessing the economic impact of government research and development for advanced technologies to offering demand-side management (DSM) support for electric utilities.
-RTI conducts retrospective and prospective evaluations of energy efficiency investments for clients such as the U.S. Department of Energy/EEL, National Institute of Standards and Technology, and state governments.
+Our work in energy efficiency ranges from assessing the economic impact of government research and development for advanced technologies to offering demand-side management (DSM) support for electric utilities.
+We conduct retrospective and prospective evaluations of energy efficiency investments for clients such as the U.S. Department of Energy/EEL, National Institute of Standards and Technology, and state governments.

 We provide a full range of DSM services—including standing up DSM departments, developing DSM strategies and programs, and implementing and evaluating DSM initiatives—to electric utilities around the world.
 RTI’s DSM Portal integrates web-based tools and secure DSM warehouse databases to support DSM program design and implementation; our efforts facilitate the broad spectrum of DSM-related services that our clients desire.